zzorec/reddit_bot/README.md

 > **Reddit API**

-Interaction with Reddit API is done with praw library: https://praw.readthedocs.io/
+Interaction with Reddit API is done with praw library: https://praw.readthedocs.io/.

+Reddit's configuration can be found in `config.py`.

 > **Football data**

 All the football data comes from RapidAPI api-football: https://rapidapi.com/api-sports/api/api-football.

-League and cup IDs are changed every season by Rapid API Football service and need to be updated in `config.py` for every season.
+Football Rapid API's configuration can be found in `config.py`.

 `bruno` folder contains a Bruno collection for manually testing and researching all the Rapid API requests that are made by the bot.

 > **How it runs**